-Today, we are delighted to announce the launch of the Local Action Fund – our grant-making programme that will allow us to support a larger number of locally-led atrocity prevention and response interventions in Myanmar and Nigeria.
+Through our new fund and grant-making programme, we will be able to support a larger number of locally-led atrocity prevention and response interventions in Myanmar and Nigeria.

 The Local Action Fund will initially support local work in two locations: Myanmar and Nigeria, where we will work with local advisers to identify peacebuilding work taking place.

 We are increasingly concerned with the surge in violence in Béni, in the east of the Democratic Republic of the Congo in recent days.
 We have been in touch with our local partners in Béni, who have responded to the violence.
 Read more »